7Aishwarya/practice_scm1/README.md

-Some basic commands of git
+Some basic git commands
+(Learn to use git and github - for beginners)